 A familiar lineup of enemies to take down

-What's more likely (and actually makes more sense) is that Wonder Woman will take on Villainy, Incorporated, as the Nemesis System would work well with the villainous-team dynamic.
+What's more likely (and actually makes more sense) is that Wonder Woman will take on Villainy Incorporated, as the Nemesis System would do a great job at capturing a villainous team dynamic.

 An invisible jet